• Youth Leadership and Skills for Life Programme

 • Psychosocial and emotional health

-• Personal safety and prevention of abuse
+• Personal safety and prevention of abuse, including gender-based violence

 • Communication and decision-making skills